 Help marking 6 marker.
-(AQA Social Influence)Watch
+(AQA Social Influence)Watch this thread

 Question: 1.
 Explain the role of social supportin resisting social influence.
 (6 marks)